cgarcia1980/experience-platform.en/help/destinations/catalog/advertising/datax.md

 ## Prerequisites {#prerequisites}

 MDM ID:
+Is a mandatory field for users to connect to their selected destination.
 An MDM ID is a A node’s (Segment) data can be restricted for use only with a certain set of exclusive users (such as first party data for advertisers)

 Rate Limit: (https://developer.verizonmedia.com/datax/guide/rate-limits/)